Joel Pohjanpalo

+Pohjanpalo began his career with HJK, making his Veikkausliiga debut on 26 October 2011 at the age of 17; he moved out to Germany at age nineteen in 2013.
+After multiple successful loan spells in Germany and Turkey, Pohjanpalo left Bayer Leverkusen in 2022 and was acquired by Italian side Venezia, where he quickly became a fan favourite cult player, and as the team captain, helped Venezia promote to Serie A in 2024.
+After two-and-a-half seasons with Venezia, Pohjanpalo was acquired by Palermo in February 2025 for around €5 million.

-Pohjanpalo made his international debut for Finland in November 2012, at the age of eighteen and has since made over fifty appearances, including playing in matches for 2018 and 2022 FIFA World Cup qualification.
+Pohjanpalo made his full international debut for Finland in November 2012 at the age of eighteen, and has since made over 80 appearances, including playing in matches for 2018 and 2022 FIFA World Cup qualification, and in the UEFA Euro 2020 final tournament.

+Pohjanpalo is known for his strong heading and finishing ability.

 Club career

+Born in Helsinki, Finland, Pohjanpalo started football in a youth team of a Helsinki-based club PK-35 in 1999.
+He joined HJK Helsinki youth sector when aged 11.

 HJK

 A product of his hometown club HJK, Pohjanpalo emerged through the youth ranks, first appearing with the reserve team (Klubi-04) in 2011 at the age of 16.
 He made his Veikkausliiga debut on 26 October 2011, starting against RoPS.
 During his first season in the Finnish 2nd division with Klubi-04, he made 21 appearances, scored a record-breaking 33 league goals and was awarded as the series player of the season.
 Following his excellent performances with the reserves, Pohjanpalo signed a new contract with HJK on 7 December 2011, keeping him in the Finnish capital until 2015.

 Pohjanpalo started HJK's first league match of the 2012 Veikkausliiga season on 15 April 2012, scoring a hat-trick within the space of three minutes (162 seconds) against IFK Mariehamn.
 After a three-day trial with Liverpool in August 2012, Pohjanpalo was offered a three-year contract but rejected the deal due to a lack of guaranteed playing time for Liverpool F.C.
 Reserves.
 He finished the 2012 season at HJK with 19 goals in 42 games in all competitions.
 He was awarded as the Veikkausliiga rookie of the season.